Some of America's favorite tax breaks could be on the chopping block

 For people in high-tax states, deducting state and local taxes is a favorite tax break.
 (Hello, New York, New Jersey, Connecticut, California.
 The Tax Foundation says you have the highest state and local tax burdens.)

 Education is incentivized through the tax code.
-There are deductions for tuition, student debt interest and the money you invest in a 529 college savings plan.
+There are deductions for tuition and student debt interest, and the money you invest in a 529 college savings plan grows tax free.

 But it's not just deductions.
 Federal tax credits shave thousands off the typical tax bill.
 The earned income tax credit and the child credit mainly benefit low- and middle-income Americans.